akoreman/Marching-Cubes-Unity-Job-System/README.md

 **To do:**

-- Fix normals to improve shading.
+- Interpolate normals to improve shading.
 - Convert to use compute shaders to speed up the algorithm.

 # Screenshots